AFLplusplus/LibAFL/README.md

  * [Addison Crump](https://github.com/addisoncrump) <me@addisoncrump.info>
  * [Romain Malmain](https://github.com/rmalmain) <rmalmain@pm.me>

-## Why LibAFL?

-LibAFL gives you many of the benefits of an off-the-shelf fuzzer, while being completely customizable.
-Some highlight features currently include:
-- `fast`: We do everything we can at compile time, keeping runtime overhead minimal.
-Users reach 120k execs/sec in frida-mode on a phone (using all cores).
-- `scalable`: `Low Level Message Passing`, `LLMP` for short, allows LibAFL to scale almost linearly over cores, and via TCP to multiple machines.
-- `adaptable`: You can replace each part of LibAFL.
-For example, `BytesInput` is just one potential form input: feel free to add an AST-based input for structured fuzzing, and more.
-- `multi platform`: LibAFL was confirmed to work on *Windows*, *MacOS*, *Linux*, and *Android* on *x86_64* and *aarch64*. `LibAFL` can be built in `no_std` mode to inject LibAFL into obscure targets like embedded devices and hypervisors.
-- `bring your own target`: We support binary-only modes, like Frida-Mode, as well as multiple compilation passes for sourced-based instrumentation.
-Of course it's easy to add custom instrumentation backends.

 ## Overview

 LibAFL is a collection of reusable pieces of fuzzers, written in Rust.